specklesystems/speckle-docs-OLD/user/FAQs.md

 # FAQs

-## Speckle Server is unreachable
+## The Speckle Server is unreachable

-When a Speckle Server is unreachable a few things could be going on, let's see them.
+When a Speckle Server is unreachable a few things could be going on.

-If you cannot access it from **your browser** or from **Speckle Manager**:
+If you cannot access the server from **your browser** or from **Speckle Manager**:

-- make sure you are online by visiting other websites
+- Firstly, check you are online by visiting other websites.
-- make sure the server address is not blocked by a corporate firewall or VPN, by either trying to access it via a different network (eg mobile network) or by contacting your IT department
+- Make sure the server address is not blocked by a corporate firewall or VPN, by either trying to access it via a different network (eg mobile network) or by contacting your IT department.
-- the server could be down!
+- The server could be down!
 If it's hosted by us, we're most likely working on it already.
-If it's hosted by your company, please reach out to them
+If it's hosted by your company, please reach out to them.

 If the server address is **blocked by a corporate firewall or VPN**, kindly ask your IT department to whitelist the following domains and subdomains that Speckle uses: